Fractured Magic: Chapter Twenty-Four

 “Your worst nightmare,” Roman said with a smile even sweeter than Chia’s had been.

-Beside him, Chia stuck her tongue out at Roman.
-Gareth pulled out a pen and a visiting card and hastily scrawled an address and room number on the back.
+Beside him, Chia stuck her tongue out at Roman while Gareth hastily scrawled an address and room number on the back of a visiting card.
 “My wife is home.
-Just tell her I invited you.
-We’ll rejoin you when we can.”
+Just tell her I invited you and that we’ll rejoin you when we can.”

 “Take your time,” Leandros said.
 He didn’t look at Roman.
 “If I don’t have to see him again today, all the better.”